 At school I started the first ever photography club.
 I have entered just one photography exhibition in Bahrain, and won 2nd prize.

 I am also fascinated by computers and their potential.
 Especially communication and how that marriage can bring disparate peoples together.
-I started one of the first BBS (bulletin board service) in the Gulf in ’86.
-Called it Stray Cats BBS and proceeded to commandeer my wife’s monthly salary to pay the telephone company for the privilege!
-I put a stop to that in ‘91 I think much to my wife’s happiness and unbound – albeit temporary – relief!
+I started one of the first BBS (bulletin board service) in the Gulf in ’86 which was called Stray Cats BBS.

-I became an aircraft avionics maintenance engineer, did that for 10 years, realized that I wasn’t going anywhere fast so I went to the States and came back 3 months later with a commercial pilot’s license.
-The 2nd Gulf War started soon after my return, so employment opportunities for pilots disappeared.
+I became an aircraft avionics maintenance engineer, did that for ten years, realised that I wanted more out of my life so I went to the States and came back three months later with a commercial pilot’s license.
+The second Gulf War started soon after my return, so employment opportunities for pilots disappeared.

-In yet another change of career, I started my company in 1991 and left the airline industry behind.
+In yet another change of career, I started my first company – Computer Point – in 1991 and left the airline industry behind soon thereafter.
+Hello entrepreneurship!

-Now I try to dispel the image that Muslims and Arabs suffer from – mostly by our own doing I have to say – in the rest of the world.
+Now I try to dispel the image that Muslims and Arabs suffer from in the rest of the world, mostly by our own doing.
 I am no missionary and don’t want to be.
 I run several internet websites that are geared to do just that, create a better understanding that we’re not all nuts hell-bent on world destruction.